 Needle may have come un-threaded.
 You may also have threaded the machine wrongly.
-When threading the machine keep the pressure foot up to release the tension.
-Checkout this post on correctly threading the machine.
+When threading the machine keep the presser foot up to release the tension.
+Check out this post on correctly threading the machine.

 Bobbin may have run out, or not inserted correctly.

 If spool cap is the wrong size for the thread spool this problem can occur.
 Replace the cap with the correct size in this case.